zigatrcek/gameoflife/README.md

 # Game of life

-Implementation of Conway's game of life
+Pyhton implementation of Conway's Game of life.

 ## Rules